adriancooprea/adriancooprea.github.io/_posts/2023-07-29-How-to-be-a-stoic-summary.md

 #### 2. Focus on what you can control to improve your effectiveness

 According to the Stoics, few things are in our control.
 These include our `thoughts`, `desires`, `behaviors`, and `reactions` (*although this is partially true if we consider the findings in the Psychology field regarding biases and other behavioral influences*).
-Embracing [The Dichotomy of Control]({% post_url 2023-07-29-The-Dichotomy-of-Control %}) helps us focus our energy and attention on what we can control and accept what we can't control.
+Embracing [The Dichotomy Of Control]({% post_url 2023-07-29-The-Dichotomy-of-Control %}) helps us focus our energy and attention on what we can control and accept what we can't control.
 - **Don't focus** on whether you're winning the competition. **Focus** instead on giving your best.
 - **Don't focus** on what other people think of you. **Focus** on being a virtuous person.
 - **Don't focus** on the misfortune that got you down. **Focus** on your opportunities, abilities, and resources to improve your situation.